CZ-NIC/mininterface/docs/index.md

 │ --my-number INT        This number is very important (default: 555)     │
 ```

-## You got dialogues
+## You got dialogs
-Check out several useful methods to handle user dialogues.
+Check out several useful methods to handle user dialogs.
 Here we bound the interface to a `with` statement that redirects stdout directly to the window.

 ```python
 with run(Env) as m: